Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 Washing

-Safe flushing rules:
+Safe washing rules:

 4. The liquid is boiled in advance and cooled to a warm state.
 The syringe is filled with it.